ivonunes/plumekit/docs/mcp.md

-The `plumekit` CLI ships an **MCP server** that gives AI coding agents (Claude Code, Codex, OpenCode, …) accurate, structured access to PlumeKit (its APIs, your project's configuration, and the docs) so they write correct code.
+The `plumekit` CLI ships an **MCP server** that gives AI coding agents (Claude Code, Codex, OpenCode, …) accurate, structured access to PlumeKit (its APIs, your project's configuration and the docs) so they write correct code.

 ## What it provides